 Protrusions

-Any load, including bicycle carriers and any bicycles or other equipment attached to the carrier must not project more than 150mm from the outermost part of either side of the vehicle while not exceeding a the total width dimension of 2.5m.
+Any load, including bicycle carriers and any bicycles or other equipment attached to the carrier must not project more than 150mm from the outermost part of either side of the vehicle while not exceeding the total width dimension of 2.5m.

 In addition to the rear overhang dimension limit, where possible, any bicycles on rear-mounted bicycle carriers should not project more than 1.2m beyond the rear of the vehicle.
 If due to the design or construction of the bicycle carrier, it is not possible to stay within 1.2m, a warning signal must be carried on the outermost part of the loaded bicycle.